-The Bharal – formerly known as Blue Sheep – is a goat-like caprid.
+The Greater Bharal – formerly known as Blue Sheep – is a goat-like caprid.
 It is designed for living in precipitous and rocky terrain and may well be one of the most abundant mountain ungulates, maybe second only to the chamois.

 Bhutia (Sikkimese-Tibetan language): Nao